800-256-5065 or 954-262-7300

 After Hurricane Irma, NSU created NSU CARES to offer our help to those who are in need.
 Now, we are extending that fund to NSU's students and faculty/staff members who are affected by Hurricane Maria.

 We want to thank everyone in the community, and beyond, who have reached out to help in their own meaningful ways.
-To date, we have received many offers to help and volunteer, and raised more than $7,000 to support those most affected.
+To date, we have received many offers to help and volunteer, and raised over $25,000 to support those most affected.
 Please consider making a donation or volunteering time to help these individuals return to a sense of normalcy, in what are quite abnormal times.
 You can DONATE online, or by texting NSUCARES to 41444.

 To volunteer your assistance, or request relief support, please email firstname.lastname@example.org.